Deep Reinforcement Learning Attention Selection for Person Re-Identification: Experiments

-{\bf Evaluations on Noisy Pixel Removal } We further compared in more details the IIPRL model against three state-of-the-art identity alignment models (eSDC \cite{SalienceReId_CVPR13}, CAN \cite{liu2016end}, GS-CNN \cite{Gated_SCNN}), and two baseline noisy pixel removal methods (Random, Centre) using the GoogLeNet-V3 identity alignment model (Table \ref{tab:Attention Strategy}).
-For {\em Random}, we attended randomly person bounding boxes by a ratio (\%) randomly selected from $\{95,90,80,70,50\}$.
+{\bf Evaluations on Attention Selection } We further compared in more details the IDEAL model against three state-of-the-art saliency/attention based re-id models (eSDC \cite{SalienceReId_CVPR13}, CAN \cite{liu2016end}, GS-CNN \cite{Gated_SCNN}), and two baseline attention methods (Random, Centre) using the Inception-V3 re-id model (Table \ref{tab:Attention Strategy}).
+For {\em Random Attention}, we attended randomly person bounding boxes by a ratio (\%) randomly selected from $\{95,90,80,70,50\}$.
 We repeated 10 times and reported the mean results.
-For {\em Centre}, we attended all person bounding boxes at centre by one of the same 5 ratios above.
-It is evident that the IIPRL (Relative Comparison) model is the best.
-The inferior identity alignment performance of eSDC, CAN and GS-CNN is due to their strong assumption on accurate bounding boxes.
-Both Random and Centre removal methods do not work either with even poorer identity alignment accuracy than that with ``No Removal'' selection.
-This demonstrates that optimal noisy pixel removal given by IIPRL is non-trivial.
-Among the three noisy pixel removal functions, {\em Absolute Comparison} is the weakest, likely due to the lack of reference comparison against false matches, i.e. no population-wise matching context in noisy pixel removal learning. {\em Ranking} fares better, as it considers reference comparisons.
+For {\em Centre Attention}, we attended all person bounding boxes at centre by one of the same 5 ratios above.
+It is evident that the IDEAL (Relative Comparison) model is the best.
+The inferior re-id performance of eSDC, CAN and GS-CNN is due to their strong assumption on accurate bounding boxes.
+Both Random and Centre Attention methods do not work either with even poorer re-id accuracy than that with ``No Attention'' selection.
+This demonstrates that optimal attention selection given by IDEAL is non-trivial.
+Among the three attention reward functions, {\em Absolute Comparison} is the weakest, likely due to the lack of reference comparison against false matches, i.e. no population-wise matching context in attention learning. {\em Ranking} fares better, as it considers reference comparisons.
 The extra advantage of {\em Relative Comparison} is due to the {\em same-view negative} comparison in Eqn.\eqref{eq:_Hierachical_2}.
 This provides a more reliable background clutter detection since same-view images are more likely to share similar background patterns.

-{\bf Auto-Detection+IIPRL vs. Manually Cropped } Table \ref{tab:compare_labelling} shows that auto-detection+IIPRL can perform similarly to that of {\em manually cropped} images in CUHK03 test\footnote{The Market-1501 dataset provides no manually cropped person bounding boxes.}, e.g. $71.0\%$ vs. $71.9\%$ for Rank-1 score.
-This shows the potential of IIPRL in eliminating expensive manual labelling of bounding boxes and for scaling up identity alignment to large data deployment.
+{\bf Auto-Detection+IDEAL vs. Manually Cropped } Table \ref{tab:compare_labelling} shows that auto-detection+IDEAL can perform similarly to that of {\em manually cropped} images in CUHK03 test\footnote{The Market-1501 dataset provides no manually cropped person bounding boxes.}, e.g. $71.0\%$ vs. $71.9\%$ for Rank-1 score.
+This shows the potential of IDEAL in eliminating expensive manual labelling of bounding boxes and for scaling up re-id to large data deployment.